Hey Kids (Start Here)

 He also needed the caffeine that was in the coffee that was in his hand to actually just be in his bloodstream right about now.
 That would be good.

-Absently, he noted that the door to his lab was already open and looked at his watch.
-It was only half past nine, a little early for academia, granted, but, then again, the grad students always seemed to be more motivated right before the holidays.
+The door to his lab was already open.
+Volker looked at his watch.
+Only half past nine, a little early for academia.
+Then again, grad students always turned a little more motivated right before the holidays.
 It was the general ambiance of the season, he supposed.
-That, or the bone-crunching fear that seemed to accompany committee meetings and qualifying exams, no matter how much he tried to reassure them.
+That, or the bone-crunching anxiety that accompanied committee meetings and qualifying exams, no matter how much he tried to reassure them.

-After a good span of simultaneous walking and coffee-drinking and key-fishing, his hand emerged, victorious, with the key ring in question, which worked out well because it gave him just enough time to detangle said keys from his iPod headphones before he turned down the narrow hallway that led to his office.
+After a good span of simultaneous walking, coffee-drinking, and key-fishing, Volker emerged victorious with the errant keyring just in time to detangle his keys from his headphones before he turned down the narrow hallway that led to his office.

 There was someone waiting for him.